leonlinsx/minimal-mistakes/_posts/2019-06-30-Libra-Neopet-Kin.md

 > Investors’ purchases of Kin were an investment of money, in a common enterprise, with an expectation of profits for both Kik and the offerees, derived primarily from the future efforts of Kik and others to build the Kin Ecosystem and drive demand for Kin.
 Consequently, Kik’s offer and sale of Kin in 2017 was an offer and sale of securities

 For a completely different take on the case, check out [Fred Wilson's post](https://avc.com/2019/05/defendcrypto-org/ "AVC"), though keep in mind his VC firm is heavily invested in the crypto ecosystem.
+To be clear, I’m not against crypto, just against knowing when doing something is a bad idea and doing it anyway.

 **Career advice**